Amir-Benhadid/aopa_vercel/docs/IMAGE_HANDLING.md

 In Supabase, the congress record should include:

 - `images`: A number indicating how many sequentially numbered images (1.jpg, 2.jpg, etc.) exist in the photos directory
-- `eposters`: An array of filenames to be loaded from the e-posters directory
+- `e_posters`: An array of filenames to be loaded from the e-posters directory
 - `image`: (Optional) A fallback image URL if no photos are found
 - `banner`: (Optional) Another fallback image option